-False Claims suits can be brought against individuals and entities.
+False Claims suits can be brought against individuals resulting in civil and administrative penalties and entities, resulting in the same afore mentioned civil and monetary penalties.
 The False Claims Act does not require proof of a specific intent to defraud the Government.
 Providers can be prosecuted for a wide variety of conduct that leads to the submission of a false claim.